-The £17 million project and was delivered by Hub East Central Scotland for Falkirk Council alongside Ogilvie Construction as the main contractor.
+The £17 million project was delivered by Hub East Central Scotland for Falkirk Council alongside Ogilvie Construction as the main contractor.

 The building relies extensively on natural ventilation by placing the most noise sensitive classrooms on the facades facing away from the local roads.
 Sound insulating ceilings are provided in the technical classrooms to help control noise transmission to other teaching spaces above.

 Sound absorbing ceilings are provided extensively throughout the building.
 The assembly hall contains additional sound absorbing ceiling baffles and sound absorbing timber and fabric wall panels.
-Acoustic commissioning tests were carried out upon completion of construction.
+Acoustic commissioning tests were carried out on completion of construction.